UCBerkeleySETI/blimpy/docker_guide.md

 ### After running the container

-Continuing to treat our container as a remote machine:
+Continuing with the anology of using a remote machine:

 | Remote Machine Command | Docker equivalent | Use | Example |
 | ----- | ----- | ----- | ----- |